rodmarzavala/phone-carriers-bundle/README.md

-RzPhoneCarrierBundle
+ZlabsPhoneCarrierBundle
 ====================

-The RzPhoneCarrierBundle helps you to find carrier name by phone number in Guatemala (+502)
+The ZlabsPhoneCarrierBundle helps you to find carrier name by phone number in Guatemala (+502)

 Installation
 ------------